bencodezen/bencodezen/src/learn/scalable-prop-patterns.md

 ### How do I convince my boss to let me take the workshop?

-This workshop is designed to only take a half day, which allows for lower impact on work hours while maximizing on your learning by diving deep into a topic.
-In addition, you will have the opportunity to ask questions about your code so you can
+This workshop is designed to only take a half day, which allows for lower impact on work hours while giving you opportunity to maximize your learning by diving deep into a specific topic.
+In addition, you will be able to ask questions about any code you want to bring in.

 ### How is this different from a conference workshop?

 This workshop is designed to maximize student and instructor interaction so that the material can be personalized to the class.
-In addition, while most workshops in the past have been full day workshops (approximately 8 hours)

 ### I have another question!